Lake Weir Fireworks at Eaton's Beach

 Where is Eaton's Beach located?

-Eaton's Beach is located on the northern shore of Lake Weir in the Oklawaha area of Marion County, Florida.
-The address is approximately 13535 SE 115th Avenue, Oklawaha, FL 34482.
-Lake Weir is situated in southern Marion County, roughly 20 miles south of downtown Ocala.
+Eaton's Beach Sandbar & Grill is at 15790 SE 134th Avenue, Weirsdale, FL 32195 — on the southwestern shore of Lake Weir in southern Marion County.
+Lake Weir is roughly 20 minutes (around 16–20 miles) south/southeast of downtown Ocala.
 The beach area provides direct waterfront access to the lake.
+Phone: (352) 259-2444.

 Is there an admission fee for the fireworks event?